Rare black-winged kite spotted in Norfolk Broads

 The species is primarily found in sub-Saharan Africa and tropical Asia, although they are also established in Spain, Portugal and France.

 The sighting comes after the bird was first recorded in the UK near Newtown, Powys, in April.
-But it is not known if it is the same bird seen in Norfolk.
+But it is not known if the bird seen in Norfolk is one and the same.

 Robert Morgan, from Norfolk Wildlife Trust, said the Hickling reserve had seen a "rush of visitors" since the sighting was announced.